-- 5 2013; Seierstad et al., 2014).
-The $\delta^{18}$ O records are processed in the following way.
+(Stuiver and Grootes, 2000) and NEEM (Rasmussen et al., 2013; Gkinis et al., 2021) ice cores.
+All cores are synchronized to the annual layer-counted Greenland Ice Core Chronology 2005 (GICC05) (Svensson et al., 2006, 2008; Rasmussen et al., 2013; Seierstad et al., 2014).
+The δ^{18} O records are processed in the following way.
 The midpoints of the depth intervals are interpolated linearly to the GICC05 time-depth scale, yielding an unequally spaced time series.
 Then, this series is oversampled to a 1-year equidistant grid using nearest-neighbor interpolation.
 In this way, the nature of the measurements as contiguous depth averages and the original measurement values are preserved, and all records are placed on the same equidistant time grid.
 Finally, we average the four ice cores to obtain a stack with significantly reduced high-frequency noise.
-We estimate the DO - 10 onsets both from the stack and the individual ice cores except for GISP2, due to the comparably low resolution of the raw data in the stadials: Starting at GS-2, the sample resolution decreases from 8 years to around 30 years at GS-15.2.
-For comparison, the stadial resolutions for the same time periods of NGRIP, GRIP and NEEM are 3 to 6, 4 to 9 and 4 to 8 years, respectively.
+We estimate the DO onsets both from the stack and the individual ice cores except for GISP2, due to the comparably low resolution of the raw data in the stadials: Starting at GS-2, the sample resolution decreases from 8 years to around 30 years at GS-15.2.
+For comparison,

+5 the stadial resolutions for the same time periods of NGRIP, GRIP and NEEM are 3 to 6, 4 to 9 and 4 to 8 years, respectively.
 The time period we consider spans from 11,700 years b2k (years before 2000 AD) to 60,000 years b2k (GS-18).
 We do not consider the DO events 2.1 and 2.2, as no bipolar matching has been obtained for this interval.
-As seen in the top panel of Fig. - 15 🕂